-Reproduction is defined as the biological process of producing new individual or an offspring identical to the parents.
-This process ensures the increase in the number of individuals of a species when conditions are favorable.
+Reproduction can be defined as the biological process of producing new individual or an offspring identical to the parents.
+This process ensures the increase in the number of individuals of a species when conditions are favourable.
 It is one of the fundamental characteristics of living things and an essential life process.

 Sexual reproduction –In this process of reproduction, there is an involvement of both the parents.
 It is a very complex process, which involves the formation and transfer of gametes, followed by the fertilization, formation of a zygote, and embryogenesis.

 Asexual reproduction — In this process of reproduction, there is an involvement of only one parent and the new offspring produced are genetically similar to the parent.
 There are different types of Asexual reproduction.

 Also read: Asexual Reproduction

 All human beings produce their young ones through the Sexual mode of reproduction.
 In this process, two parents are involved in producing a new individual.
 Offspring are produced by the fusion of gametes (sex cells) from each parent.
 Hence, the newly formed individual will be different from parents, both genetically and physically.
 Human reproduction is an example of sexual reproduction.

 In human beings, both male and female have two separate sex organ; hence, they are known to exhibit sexual dimorphism.
 Males have testes- also called testicles as their sex organs, while the females have the pair of ovaries as the sex organ.

 Here, let us know more in detail about the Male and Female Reproductive System.

 Before learning about the Reproductive system, it is essential to know about the adolescence and puberty.